neoforged/Documentation/docs/entities/index.md

 _Not to be confused with [Data Attachments][dataattachments]._

 Entity attachments are used to define visual attachment points for the entity.
 Using this system, it can be defined where things like passengers or name tags will be displayed relative to the entity itself.
+The entity itself controls only the default position of the attachment, and the attachment can then define an offset from that default.

 When building the `EntityType`, any amount of attachment points can be set by calling `EntityType.Builder#attach`.
 This method accepts an `EntityAttachment`, which defines the attachment to consider, and three floats to define the position (x/y/z).
 The position should be defined relative to where the default value of the attachment would be.